-XML-related definitions:

-- tag: Fundamental syntax in XML; a tag is a character string delimited by "<" and ">".
-For example "<date>" is a tag. - XML element: An XML structure that begins with <tag>, contains 'content', and ends with </tag>.
-For example, "<date>2009</date>" is an XML element that establishes the date as 2009. - XML attribute: An attribute-value pair that is inserted into an XML element to provide additional information, such as units; the value is always quoted.
-For example <date unit='year'>2009</date> - XML schema: The definition of an XML document, specifying required and optional XML elements, their order, and parent-child relationships.
+tag: Fundamental syntax in XML; a tag is a character string delimited by "<" and ">".
+For example "<date>" is a tag.

+XML element: An XML structure that begins with <tag>, contains 'content', and ends with </tag>.
+For example, "<date>2009</date>" is an XML element establishing the date as 2009.
+The allowed 'content' is specified in the PDS4 IM, which is propagated to the PDS4 Data Dictionary.
-Management-related definitions:

-registry: A data base that provides services for sharing content and metadata.
+XML attribute: An attribute-value pair that is inserted into an XML element to provide additional information, such as units; the value is always quoted.
+For example 2009/date> registry: A data base that provides services for sharing content and metadata.

+XML schema: The definition of an XML document, specifying required and optional XML elements, their order, and parent-child relationships.

+Management

-- registration authority: An organization responsible for maintaining a registry in this case, the PDS4 Information Model and its components.
-The registration authority for the Planetary Data System is 'PDS'. - steward: A person or organization that manages a set of registered attributes and classes, typically as an agent for another or others.
+registration authority: An organization responsible for maintaining a registry - in this case, the PDS4 Information Model and its components.
+The registration authority for the Planetary Data System is 'PDS'.

+steward: A person or organization that manages a set of registered attributes and classes, typically as an agent for another or others.
 A registration authority must have at least one steward; it may have many.
-Stewards for PDS4 include PDS, the discipline nodes, and any mission wishing to conform to the PDS4 Information Model. - namespace: A context for defining classes and attributes.
+Stewards for PDS4 include PDS, the discipline nodes, and any mission wishing to conform to the PDS4 Information Model.

+namespace: A context for defining classes and attributes.
 Two items with the same name but from different namespaces generally have different definitions.
 For example, "title" has a very different meaning in a movie namespace compared with its meaning in an automobile namespace.